Wednesday, December 29, 2021

 14. Temperature for Indoor Citrus Trees

-My trees spend seven months indoors.
-I move the citrus flock inside when the forecast for the week ahead shows that nights dip consistently below 50'F. Most citrus are hardy to much colder temperatures and can even stand a brief freeze, but my goal is to maintain their overall, optimum health.
-Moving a citrus tree from very cold temperatures to a relatively warm indoor space can shock them, and may result in a big leaf-drop.
+My trees spend six to seven months indoors.
+I move the citrus flock inside when the forecast for the 10 days ahead shows that nights are consistently below 50°F. Most citrus are hardy to much colder temperatures and can even stand a brief freeze, but the goal is to maintain their overall, optimum health.
+Moving a citrus tree from very cold temperatures to a (relatively) warm indoor space can shock them, and may result in a big leaf-drop.
 No leaves means no food-factory for the plant, and also a weakened immunity to pests.

 Watch the forecast, move them once, and keep them indoors for the rest of winter.

-Indoors, it helps if you keep the nights cool.
-Cooler nights give the trees a sense of chilling (or a mild winter, which is still part of their natural cycle), which is helpful for flowers.
-(FWIW our thermostat in the day is set to 68'F, but at night it dips into the low 60's.)
+Indoors, it helps if the nights are coolish.
+This the trees a sense of chilling (or a mild winter, which is still part of their natural cycle), which is helpful for flowers.
+(FWIW our thermostat in the day is set to 68°F, but at night it dips into the low 60's.)

 Your citrus trees can also get too cold indoors.
 Perhaps your tree is in an uninsulated porch or garage.
 It may overwinter without dying, but it won't thrive, as cold prevents nutrients from being available to the plant.
 It's not very serious if you find that it recovers reliably once it's outside again.